yupferris/nvscene-presentation/README.md

      functional programming in F#!!
    - So let's dig in :D

+ - First things first
+   - What does the SNES look like?
+     - You'll probably recognize a SNES in this form:
+       - North American Snes picture
+     - That is, unless you grew up anywhere else in the world than here, where it looks more like this:
+       - European/Japanese Snes picture
+     - Some of the REALLY hardcore SNES fans might also recognize this picture of a SNES:
+       - Schematic
+     - But for this talk, this is the representation we're gonna find most helpful:
+       - SNES block diagram
+         - Might not feel like much for all you tech heads, but it will be enough operational knowledge to get this talk off the ground
+         - Starting in the center, we have the "Main System" block
+           - This represents the main system processor and working memory
+           - There are also other things here like controller port circuitry, timers, etc., but we don't need to look at those for now
+         - Below that is the cartridge
+           - In most cases this is just a board with a single chip containing the program code, and nothing more
+           - Many games had extra save memory in here
+           - It was also not uncommon to see extra processors, tile decompressors, and audio chips here as well!
+             - But again, we can ignore those kinds of things
+         - On the left we see the Audio block
+           - Interestingly enough, the audio unit has its own self-contained CPU and memory!
+           - We'll talk more about that later
+         - Finally, on the right, we have the Video block
+           - This consists of the PPU, or Pixel Processing Unit.
+This is actually two different chips that work together to draw and blend layers of tiles and sprites on top of each other to form the images you see on screen.
+           - The actual graphics data that represents these tiles and sprites is stored in the VRAM and CGRAM
+             - VRAM, or Video RAM, stores the data for the tiles and maps that say which tiles are used where on screen
+             - CGRAM, or Character Generation RAM, stores the data for the colors used by the tiles in VRAM
+               - You've probably worked with or heard of paletted bitmaps before; this is where the palettes go
+               - It's got a bit of a bad name, but that's what it's called
+           - Finally there's the OAM, or Object Attribute Memory, which tells the PPU which sprites are enabled, where they are on screen, which tiles they use, and so on.
+           - The graphics unit is extremely capable and supports graphics modes from 4-256 colors, with 1-5 layers of tiles and sprites.
+It can even do hardware blending and has support for changing its configuration every scanline, which is used for some awesome visual effects
+           - It also has the infamous "Mode 7" which was used to make pseudo-3D visuals in games like Mario Kart and Tales of Phantasia.

+   - Intro to coding on oldschool systems
+     - When you program on computers today, you might write some code like this:
+       - Nice happy javascript example
+       - "Or like this.."
+       - Well, when you write code on oldschool platforms, you use assembler.
+         - This is literally machine code, but with some icky numbers replaced with happy letters.
+         - It looks like this.
+     - And there's LOADS of it.
+       - You can imagine how many little happy letters it takes to tell a machine to do what you want when you're speaking its "native tongue."
+       - No standard libs
+       - Bare metal
+     - This in itself isn't so much a problem, but it does mean lots of little things have to be perfect.
+       - And they WILL go wrong.
+     - This means lots of iterations modifying the code.
+     - And they're long.
+       - Change code, rebuild, start up emulator, run, repeat
+     - As you can probably tell, I'm not a huge fan of this
+       - Some people are, but I'm not
+       - At least not anymore
+       - It took me a long time to come up with a way to work that I really do like, that combines some of the low-level hackiness with some high-level systems design concepts I know and love
+       - So let's start from the beginning.

  - Chronological order of events:
    - 1991
      - SNES released August 23